-According to a 2021 report from the International Press Institute, local news media is the most disrupted sector of the media and urgently in need of assistance.
+According to a 2021 report, local media news outlets are the most disrupted sector of the media and urgently in need of assistance.
 But this sector has the greatest potential to form the bedrock for a new, stronger media ecosystem.

 Therefore, we are a consortium composed of renowned and experienced organisations in the field of journalism that, with the Local Cross-Border Journalism grant programme, aim to stimulate and increase the production of cross-border local investigative journalism across Europe, and make the European independent local news media sector more sustainable and resilient.